kwindeezah/CoolKidsNetwork/Explanation.md

 **Session Handling for Login**: To handle character authentication, I used PHP sessions ($_SESSION['email']) for storing the email of logged-in users.
 This allowed me to keep authentication independent from the default WordPress system while integrating smoothly with the custom table.

-**Role-based Conditional Access**: The decision to implement a simple conditional check on user roles makes the system efficient.
-The logic restricts data visibility without complicating the UI or requiring additional data layers.
-This keeps the system lean and scalable for future modifications.
+**Role-based Conditional Access through API Authentication**: The decision to implement an authenticated API endpoint for changing user roles enhances security and ensures that only authorized users (administrators) can perform this action.
+This approach aligns with the user story by providing a structured method for role management while maintaining data integrity.
+By leveraging authentication, we ensure that access control is robust, reducing the risk of unauthorized changes, and keeping the system flexible for future enhancements.

 **Shortcode Usage**: To make the feature easily reusable and deployable across different pages in WordPress, I encapsulated the entire dashboard display functionality within a shortcode (coolkidsnetwork_user_dashboard).
 This improves modularity and allows the admin to place this functionality anywhere within the WordPress site.